lbernick/plumbing/docs/dogfooding.md

 ## Tekton Services

-Tekton services are deployed using the [`deploy-release.sh`](https://github.com/tektoncd/plumbing/blob/main/scripts/deploy-release.sh) script, which submits a kubernets `Job` to the `robocat` cluster, to trigger a deployment on the `dogfooding` cluster.
+Tekton services are deployed using the [`deploy-release.sh`](https://github.com/tektoncd/plumbing/blob/main/scripts/deploy-release.sh) script, which submits a kubernetes `Job` to the `robocat` cluster, to trigger a deployment on the `dogfooding` cluster.
 The `Job` triggers and event listener on the `robocat` cluster, and triggers a Tekton task that downloads a release from the release bucket, optionally applies overlays and deploys the result to the `dogfooding` cluster using a dedicated service account.